 “Thank you, thank you, thank you!
 You have been the gateway to what my soul was seeking for.
 This China trip is a milestone in my life, a profound spiritual development.
 Each time I think about you and the group my heart beats faster and a big unstoppable smile takes over!

-- Climb on some of China's most powerful sacred mountains.
-We keep the hiking easy, using cable cars to first get to the spectacular walking areas.
-Breathtakingly beautiful Yellow Mountain (Huang Shan) was made famous as the backdrop for the film "Crouching Tiger, Hidden Dragon".
-3 Pure Ones Mountain is very hidden, considered a secret jewel amongst Taoists.
-Flower Mtn (Huashan) is the oldest Taoist mountain in ancient texts.
+- Climb on two of China’s most powerful sacred mountains.
+Breathtakingly beautiful Yellow Mountain (Huang Shan) was made famous as the backdrop for the film “Crouching Tiger, Hidden Dragon”.
+3 Pure Ones Mountain is very hidden, a kind of secret jewel to Taoists.

 - Meditate in the deep cave used by famous immortal Huang in the 4th century to realize himself.
-Retreat in the nearby Golden Flower Temple of Taoism's oldest alchemical Shang Qing sect.
-The Taoist orbit meditation practice of "Circulating the Golden Flower" was likely named after this temple.
+Retreat for three days in the nearby Golden Flower Temple of Taoism’s oldest alchemical Shang Qing sect.
+The Taoist orbit meditation practice of “Circulating the Golden Flower” was likely named after this temple.

 Learn and practice 800 year old lineage Primordial Qigong (aka Tai Chi for Enlightenment).
 It’s an amazing form that combines qigong, inner alchemy, feng shui, and tai chi.
 Get free DVD in advance, when you put trip deposit down.

 Our group tai chi practice at Taoist “sacred power” sites is very, very empowering.
 This form feels different in China.
 Don’t miss this unique opportunity to practice it on the 3 Pure Ones Mountain or possibly in the Golden Flower Cave.
 Tao Immortals who originally transmitted this form to Chang San Feng, are likely to show up!